THE BIGGEST THREATS TO DEMOCRACIES

 Those living under impoverished conditions can never have an equal footing with the privileged section of society.
 Not only do they not have the access or opportunity to speak up against the government, but they may not have any trust in the government institutions to believe that their conditions can be improved.

 Out of the world’s 100 riskiest cities, 43 are in India.
 According to Verisk Maplecroft’s Environmental Risk Outlook 2021, India has 13 of the world’s 20 highest-risk locations.
 Globally, Delhi ranks as the second-highest risk city, followed by Chennai (3rd), Agra (6th), and Kanpur (10th), with Jaipur (22nd), Lucknow (24th), Bengaluru (25th), and Mumbai (27th) close behind.
 Pollution is a significant health threat to the population, with Indian cities making up 19 of the 20 most at risk in the report’s Air Quality Index.
 Noxious air caused almost one in five deaths in India in 2019.
 It resulted in economic losses of USD36 billion, with the report terming this an ‘airpocalypse.’
-Further, water pollution is responsible for nearly USD9 billion in annual health costs and causes 400,000 deaths annually.
+Further, water pollution is responsible for nearly USD 9 billion in health costs and causes 400,000 deaths annually.

 Global Warming poses an existential threat to humanity and has become the defining issue of our time.
 The outcome of the climate crisis will depend on whether democracies can drastically reduce their carbon footprints in the coming years.
 Global Warming already impacts democratic governance through its effects on food security, conflicts, and water scarcity—migration and natural disasters, among other consequences.
 Global Warming poses “an existential challenge” for democratic governments.
-It could lead to more authoritarian rule if efforts to curb global Warming fuelled a surge in catastrophic impacts from hunger to heatwaves.
+It could lead to more authoritarian rule if efforts to curb global warming fuelled a surge in catastrophic impacts from hunger to heatwaves.

 Climate inaction is not only a threat to democracy but human rights as well.
 The climate crisis will bring about intense heat waves and natural disasters, which will wreck communities and people’s livelihoods.
 Those who do not have access to proper housing, water, and sanitation will suffer far more from climate inaction than those who can afford to secure their basic needs.